 With this simple and ingenious idea, what3words won the attention of Daimler and CEO Dieter Zetsche and was selected in February 2017 for the second programme of the innovation platform STARTUP AUTOBAHN.
-As a result, Mercedes-Benz will within the next six months become the first automotive manufacturer to exclusively unveil the address system as a standard navigation solution in a car.
+As a result, Mercedes-Benz is the first automotive manufacturer to exclusively unveil the address system as a standard navigation solution in a car.

 With what3words´ easy address entry method, we´re adding another logical element to our navigation system.
 You can enter your destination by speaking just three words and are then guided there to within an accuracy of nine square metres.
 Anywhere in the world.
 All I can say is: simple.ingenious.innovative.

 If, for example, you enter ///meister.fahrende.fackel (///lottery.jotting.inched) as your destination, you will end up at the world's first petrol station, in the Stadtapotheke Wiesloch, where there is a plaque in memory of the pioneering journey made by Bertha Benz.
 And anyone wishing to pick up their new E-Class straight from the factory in Sindelfingen should enter ///ausfahrt.eulen.ewig (///staples.system.habit) as their destination.